jasonmcheong/Java-Palindrome-Sequence/README.md

 4. Returns the palindrome that is closest to the input.
 If there is a tie, the smaller palindrome will be returned instead

 ## Assumptions
-Machine has the following installed:
+Machine has the following installed and configured:
 - Java Development Kit (Java SE 16)
+- JUnit 5
 - Integrated Development Environment (IDE)

 ## Accepted inputs